Ibibio people: Location of Ibibioland

 The "Southeastern State" was later renamed Cross River State.
 On 23 September 1987, by Military Decree No.24, Akwa Ibom State was carved out of the then Cross Rivers State as a separate state.
-Cross Rivers State remains as a neighboring and sister state of Akwa Ibom State.
+Cross Rivers State remains as a neighboring and mothering state of Akwa Ibom State.

 Southwestern Cameroon was a part of the present Cross River State and Akwa Ibom State of Nigeria.
 During the then Eastern Region of Nigeria, parts were partitioned united with Cameroon in a 1961 plebiscite.
-This resulted in the Ibibio, Efik, and Annang being divided between Nigeria and Cameroon.
+This resulted in the Ibibio and Annang being divided between Nigeria and Cameroon.

 However, the leadership of the Northern Region of Nigeria was able to keep the "Northwestern section" during the plebiscite that is now today's Nigerian Adamawa and Taraba States.

 Demographics

-Ibibio people are found in the following Regions:
+Ibibio people live in all states of Nigeria, and are also represented in expatriate Nigerian communities living outside of Nigeria (high in number next to the Yoruba and Igbo peoples).
+Hence, there is a significant number of Ibibio people in Europe and North America as well as other countries.
+In addition to their state of origin, Akwa Ibom State, significant number of Ibibio are found in: